wujy28/tp/docs/DeveloperGuide.md

 1. Adding a patient with only required prefixes

-   1. Prerequisites: None of existing patients have either name `You Wen Ti` and/or IC number `T0374628Z`. (else you may replace the name and/or ic number specified in the test cases)
+   1. Prerequisites: None of existing patients have either name `You Wen Ti` and/or IC number `T0374628Z`. (else you may replace the name and/or IC number specified in the test cases)

    2. Test case: `add n/You Wen Ti i/T0374628Z`<br>
       Expected: Patient with name `You Wen Ti` and IC number `T0374628Z` is added.
 Details of the added patient is shown